Can I Eat Expired Black Radish?

 What's the difference between expiration and best quality dates?

 Sure thing!
-So, when it comes to Black Radish, the expiration date indicates when the radish may no longer be safe to eat due to potential spoilage or bacterial growth.
+So, when it comes to Black Radish, the dates are manufacturer guidance and not absolute safety indicators to eat due to potential spoilage or bacterial growth.
 On the other hand, the best quality date suggests when the radish is at its peak freshness and flavor.
 In my experience, as long as the Black Radish looks and smells fine past the best quality date, it's usually safe to eat.
 The texture might be slightly compromised, but it can still be used in cooked dishes like soups or stews where the texture won't be as noticeable.
 However, if you notice any mold, off smells, or sliminess, it's best to toss it.
 For example, if you have a Black Radish that is a few days past the best quality date but still looks firm and smells fresh, you can slice it thinly and use it in a salad or pickle it for added crunch and flavor.
 Overall, trusting your senses is key when determining the edibility of Black Radish beyond the best quality date.

 How can I tell if Black Radish has gone bad?